 Everyone has heard of this book, it’s a classic alongside Bridget Jones.

 I was meant to be going to Rome this March until you-know-what came along.
 I really needed a travel book to take me away from Somerset, I felt I couldn’t go wrong with this one.
-It follows Liz as she travels the world after her nasty, and rather a messy divorce.
+It follows Liz as she travels the world after a nasty divorce.
 I loved how she describes the countries she visits, it took me there and I was glad to be swept away to Italy, India, and Indonesia while sitting in my garden sipping tea.

 - Normal People by Sally Rooney